Check Library¶

 The check

-subprograms described in the previous sections have two
+subprograms described in the previous sections have three additional parameters, path_offset

 and file_name

-the location of a failing check is included in the error message.
-The
+.
+These parameters allow the location of a failing chaeck to be included in the error

-location preprocessor is further described in the log user
+message.
+This is furter described in the log user guide.

 procedure check(